Earth

 Why did prehistoric insects disappear?

 There are two main reasons.
 The most important is that our atmosphere has changed.
 Millions of years ago, the air surrounding our planet was warmer, moister and contained more oxygen.
-During the Carboniferous and Permian periods, Earth’s air contained 31-35% oxygen, as compared to just 21% oxygen in the air today.
+During the Carboniferous and Permian periods, Earth’s air contained 31-35% oxygen.
+Today, there is just 21% oxygen in the air.

 Oxygen levels are especially important for insects because they don’t have lungs.
 Instead, they rely on air flowing through a series of openings across their bodies called spiracles, which connect via tiny tubes to the tissues that need oxygen.